andreisperid/E-TKT/docs/diy/bom.md

 The estimated cost for the components (without attrition) is around **$100 (USD) without shipping and taxes**, as of October 2022.

-This value takes into account all the breaking points for a single E-TKT device and includes the manufacturing of 5 PCBs plus a stencil for the front layer.
+This value takes into account all the breaking points for a single E-TKT device and includes the manufacturing of 5 PCBs (4 layers) plus a stencil for the front layer.

 ----